gzaifa/neo4j-yelp/gds_yelp.md

 | 153377          |5      |
 | 108051          |5      |

-There is a set with 1,018,074 users (around half the size of the original graph) with very many small sets (6 nodes and below).
+There is a set with 1,018,074 users (around half the size of the original graph) with very many other small sets (6 nodes and below).
 We will concentrate on this set with component_id 109.
-Create a named graph for use in subsequent query/analysis using:
+Create a named graph for use in subsequent query/analysis:
 <pre>CALL gds.graph.create.cypher(
     'com109Graph',
     'MATCH (u:User) WHERE u.component_id = 109 RETURN id(u) AS id',